MicrosoftDocs/MIMDocs/MIMDocs/pam/high-availability-disaster-recovery-considerations-bastion-environment.md

 It is recommended to deploy the MIM Service on multiple servers joined to the PRIV domain.
 For high availability, see the Windows Server documents for [Failover Clustering Hardware Requirements and Storage Options](https://technet.microsoft.com/library/jj612869.aspx) and [Creating a Windows Server 2012 Failover Cluster](https://techcommunity.microsoft.com/t5/failover-clustering/creating-a-windows-server-2012-failover-cluster/ba-p/371763).

 For production deployment across multiple servers, you can use Network Load Balancing (NLB) to distribute the processing load.
-You should also have a single alias (for instance, A or CNAME records) so that one common name is exposed to the user.
+You should also have a single alias (for instance, A, or CNAME records) so that one common name is exposed to the user.

 >[!IMPORTANT]
 > If you use a load-balancing technology other than the NLB feature in Windows Server 2012 R2 or later, make sure your solution will redirect one session to the same server and not to a random server.

 In a multi-server MIM deployment, each MIM Service has an external host name, a service name, and a service partition name.
 The default value of the service name is the computer's name, and the default value of the external hostname and service partition name are configured during MIM Service installation on the screen that asks for the MIM Service Server address.
-These three names are stored in file %ProgramFiles%\Microsoft Forefront Identity Manager\Service\Microsoft.ResourceManagementService.exe.config file as attributes `externalHostName`, `serviceName` and `servicePartitionName` of the `resourceManagementService` configuration node.
+These three names are stored in file %ProgramFiles%\Microsoft Forefront Identity Manager\Service\Microsoft.ResourceManagementService.exe.config file as attributes `externalHostName`, `serviceName`, and `servicePartitionName` of the `resourceManagementService` configuration node.

 When a MIM Service receives a request, the service partition name is stored as an attribute on that request.
 Subsequently, only other MIM Service installations that have the same service partition name are permitted to interact with that request.
 As a result, if the PAM scenario includes manual approvals or other long-lived request processing, ensure that each MIM Service has the same `servicePartitionName` attribute in that configuration file.